A girl having her foot checked by a chiropractor.

 • Make sure no other organic reasons for pain are present, such as autoimmune conditions and tumors.

-Better Health Alaska doctors and clinicians will only order an x-ray if they think it will help in diagnosing the issue causing you pain.
+Better Health Alaska Chiropractors doctors and clinicians will only order an x-ray if they think it will help in diagnosing the issue causing you pain.
 While some musculoskeletal issues won’t require an x-ray, most patients who receive chiropractic care specifically can, and should get x-rays before receiving chiropractic manipulation.

 How Do X-Rays Work?